AdobeDocs/workfront.en/help/quicksilver/workfront-goals/old-wf-goals-articles-aw/associate-goals-with-results.md

 product-area: projects
 navigation-topic: old-workfront-goals-articles
 title: Associate goals with results in the new Adobe Workfront experience
-description: Should this be titled: Associate goals with results?
+description: "Should this be titled: Associate goals with results?"
 hidefromtoc: true
 ---